WiSE-OD: Benchmarking Robustness in Infrared Object Detection: Related Works

 \section{Related Works}

 \textbf{Object detection.} OD is one of the most challenging computer vision tasks~\citep{liu2020deep}, especially due to many different environmental conditions~\citep{michaelis2019benchmarking}.
 The objective of OD is to localize with a bounding box and provide labels for all objects in an image~\citep{zhang2021dive}.
-Commonly, detectors can be categorized into two different groups: one-stage and two-stage detectors.
-The most famous and traditional two-stage detector is the Faster R-CNN~\citep{ren2015faster}, which first generates regions of interest and then uses a second classifier to confirm object presence within those regions.
-On the contrary, one-stage detectors eliminate the proposal generation stage, which focuses on real-time inference speed.
-On the one-stage detectors group, RetinaNet~\citep{lin2017focal} utilizes a focal loss to address the class imbalance.
-Also, models like FCOS~\citep{tian2019fcos} have emerged in this category, eliminating predefined anchor boxes to potentially enhance inference efficiency.
-Our work focuses on these three traditional and powerful detectors: Faster R-CNN, RetinaNet, and FCOS. \\
+Commonly, detectors can be categorized into two groups: one-stage and two-stage detectors.
+The most famous two-stage detector is Faster R-CNN~\citep{ren2015faster}, which first generates regions of interest and then uses a second classifier to confirm object presence within those regions.
+In contrast, one-stage detectors eliminate the proposal generation stage, targeting real-time inference.
+Among one-stage detectors, RetinaNet~\citep{lin2017focal} uses focal loss to address the class imbalance.
+Also, models such as FCOS~\citep{tian2019fcos} have emerged in this category, eliminating predefined anchor boxes to enhance inference efficiency.
+The YOLO family is a prominent line of one-stage detectors, with YOLOv8 adopting an anchor-free design with a decoupled head and offering a strong speed–accuracy trade-off.
+Our work focuses on these four detectors: Faster R-CNN, RetinaNet, FCOS, and YOLOv8. \\

 \textbf{Robustness in Object Detection.} Robustness in OD refers to the model's ability to maintain performance despite variations in input conditions.
 Hendrycks $\&$ Dietterich~\cite{hendrycks2019benchmarking} proposed diverse corruptions for classification datasets, resulting in ImageNet-C and CIFAR10-C.~\citet{michaelis2019benchmarking} extended this to OD, proposing Pascal-C, COCO-C, and Cityscapes-C with a study on corruption severity and detector performance.~\citet{beghdadi2022benchmarking} introduced additional local transformations for RGB OD on COCO, and ~\citet{mao2023coco} proposed COCO-O with six types of natural distribution shifts.
 Despite growing efforts for RGB OD robustness, IR OD still lacks such benchmarks.
 In this direction, \citet{josi2023multimodal} applied classification corruptions to IR for person ReID.
 Given the widespread use of IR in surveillance and autonomous driving, a robustness benchmark for IR OD is essential. \\